total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

 Looking at these types, they both share a consistent pattern.
 Both `UserDataShape` and `PostDataShape` possess a `data` object and an `error` shape, with the `error` shape being identical in both.
 The only difference between the two is the `data` object, which holds different properties for each type.

-Because the user of this API would have to look at the `data` object whether to determine whether there's an error or not, a `DataShape` type helper would be useful.

-Your task is to create a generic `DataShape` type that would accept accept a `data` object that is merged with the `ErrorShape` type.
+Your task is to create a generic `DataShape` type to reduce duplication in the `UserDataShape` and `PostDataShape` types.

 ### Exercise 2: Typing `PromiseFunc`

-This `PromiseFunc` type represents a function that returns a Promise:
+This `PromiseFunc` type represents a function that returns a promise:

 ```tsx
 type PromiseFunc = (input: any) => Promise<any>;